Feel free to contact us by telephone, email, or live chat.

 Investments in crowdfunding projects offer great opportunities, but they are risk investments.
 In the worst case, the entire investment amount may be lost.
 Consequently, these investments are unsuitable for retirement plans.
 However, there is no obligation to make further contributions.
 Investors can minimize their risk by splitting their investment amount between crowdfunding campaigns rather than investing all of it in one crowdfunding campaign.
 Professional investors often follow this strategy because it causes the risk to be distributed among several investments.
 In this way, successful investments can balance other less successful investments.

 The shares of the Companists are subordinated profit-participating loans (partiarische Nachrangdarlehen).
 Such loans are shares in a business with similar characteristics as equity.
-If the company becomes insolvent, the claims of the Companists – just like those of all other shareholders of the company – will be satisfied from the assets in the insolvency only after the claims of all other external creditors have been satisfied.
-Thus, Companists are treated like any other shareholder of the company.
+If the company becomes insolvent or is liquidated, the claims of the Companists – just like those of all other shareholders of the company – will be satisfied from the assets in the insolvency or the assets in liquidation only after the claims of all other external creditors have been satisfied.
+Thus, Companists are treated like any other shareholder of the company during insolvency or liquidation proceedings.

 The company information published on the Companisto website is provided solely by the companies.
 The projections made by the companies do not guarantee successful development of the company in the future.
 Consequently, crowdfunding investments are suitable only for those investors who can cope with the risk of a total loss of the capital invested.
 Investors make their own independent investment decisions and bear all risks themselves.